 Interest: History

-A Cappella Foundations will introduce students to the fundamentals of a cappella singing, including vocal technique, music literacy, and artistic expression.
+A Cappella Foundations is a vocal ensemble that will introduce students to the fundamentals of a cappella singing, including vocal technique, music literacy, and artistic expression.
+In a cappella music, everything you hear is made using only the human voice—no instruments—through harmony, vocal technique, and beatboxing-style vocal percussion.
 They will also cultivate a working knowledge of fundamental music theory and explore the wider cultural context of the repertoire they study.
 Throughout the course, students will learn how to listen for tuning and ensemble blend during rehearsal.
 The aim of the course is to develop confident musicians and prepare for a public concert at the end of the term.
 Weekly individual voice lessons are not required but are available on campus to students for an additional fee.
 Students who are on financial aid at Beaver have the same percentage of aid applied to their private music lessons.
 Students interested in taking more than one art class should reach out to the registrar or the Head of Performing Arts to discuss possible options.
 One Term Course Prerequisite: No prerequisiteInstrumental Ensemble II

 The Instrumental Ensemble II course builds on and further develops the skills introduced in Instrumental Ensemble I. This ensemble is open to all instruments including strings, woodwinds, brass, and rhythm section (piano, guitar, bass, percussion).
 Students will study and play a wide range of repertoire with a focus on building technical skills while exploring the cultural and historical context of the repertoire.
-This course utilizes components from the classical music traditions as well as contemporary styles such as jazz and blues as vehicles to develop students’ technique and creative processes.
+This course utilizes components from the classical music traditions and contemporary styles from blues to rock and pop as vehicles to develop students’ technique and creative processes.
 Class material will integrate music theory, instrumental technique, rehearsal/performance skills, and improvisation skills.
 The ensemble will perform in formal mandatory concerts throughout the year.
 Weekly individual instrumental lessons are not required but are available on campus to students for an additional fee.
 Students who are on financial aid at Beaver have the same percentage of aid applied to private lessons.
 Students interested in taking more than one art class should reach out to the registrar or the Head of Performing Arts to discuss possible options.
 Two Term Course Prerequisite: Instrumental Ensemble I, Ikonoclastic or placement auditionEnglish 10: American Literature

 Interests: